 NEW COVID-19 SAFETY PROTOCOLS

 Raritan Valley Community College is working together as a community to keep our campus safe.
 The health and safety of our students and the entire College community is always our top priority.
 Therefore, all RVCC students, faculty, and staff must show documentation of being vaccinated against COVID-19 by November 1.
-To maximize the safety of our community, it is recommended that all unvaccinated students, faculty, and staff schedule their vaccinations now before the start of the fall semester.

 Students who register for a course that ends after January 19 must be fully vaccinated by January 19 or they will not be permitted to continue in the class after that date.

 Students who intend to submit an exemption should fill out the appropriate form.